lukewagner/polyfill-prototype-1/README.md

-# WebAssembly Polyfill (experimental)
+# WebAssembly Polyfill (prototype)

-**This repo contains a proof-of-concept built to demonstrate the viability of a WebAssembly polyfill.
+**This repo contains a prototype built to demonstrate the viability of a WebAssembly polyfill.
 Work is ongoing in other repos to design the actual standard binary format.
 This prototype also makes no attempt to call native browser decoding and so it is not, technically, a polyfill but rather a